microsoft/appcenter/specs/aab-store and build/aab.md

 * App Center will offer a new selector in the Android build configuration: "Also Build an Android Bundle".
 This will be pre-selected if the module selected in the configuration screen contains a "bundle {...}" block.

-* If a bundle will be built, the build will have the "android-app-bundle" tag after it is finished.

 * After the build is complete, the bundle will be available as a separate downloadable artifact named "android-app-bundle"

 * Signing the bundle